36 Comments

 Expand full comment

 That quote about pain hits.
 I’ve always said that what we endure doesn’t make us better creatives or creative in general, it has us seeking ways to understand our pain and suffering, it may become a way to cope out a way to share our experiences with others.
 But also, people can just be creative.
 Many of us want to find meaning and understand or share what our world looks like—pain or no. I often wonder what I could do without my illnesses.
 I remember my boundless ten years and think about putting half that energy to my creativity.
 I have always been creative, so I would still always have something to share.
-It was just be different somethings.
+It would just be different somethings.
 It’s mind blowing, really.

 Expand full comment